 Remember to Change Positions

 Remembering to change positions is another one of the best tips for natural birth.
 I’ve heard countless stories from women that, for whatever reason, were told to labor in bed and not change positions as needed.
+What a mistake!
 Because of this, the only way they were able to cope through the pain of contractions was with pain medication.

 Contrastingly, women who were given freedom of movement, even if continuous monitoring was necessary, were better able to cope through the demands of labor even as things progressed on into transition.